Catchers With 2,000 Hits [Learn More Here!]

 List of Catchers With 2,000 Hits

-The catcher with the most career hits is none other than Ivan "Pudge" Rodriguez.
-Other catchers with 2,000 hits are listed below:
+The player with the most hits by a catcher in a career is none other than Ivan "Pudge" Rodriguez.

 1. Ivan Rodriguez - 2,844 hits